ugexe/Raku-Text--Levenshtein--Damerau/README.md

 Arguments: source string and target string.

 - _OPTIONAL 3rd argument_ int $max distance.
-0 = unlimited.
-Default = 0.
+Nil/-1 = unlimited.
+Default = Nil.

 Returns: int that represents the edit distance between the two argument.
-Stops calculations and returns Inf if max distance is set and reached.
+Stops calculations and returns Inf if max distance is set and reached if possible.

     use Text::Levenshtein::Damerau;